jweaver0312/SpaceCadetPinball/README.md

 brew install --no-quarantine space-cadet-pinball
 ```

-Be aware that the flag `--no-quarantime` will disable macOS's Gatekeeper during installation.
+Be aware that the flag `--no-quarantine` will disable macOS's Gatekeeper during installation.

 **Manual compilation:**